Pesaru-Sreenidhi-Reddy/hit-song-predictor/README.md

-This software predicts whether your song has chance to appear in bill board hot 100 or not.
+This software predicts whether your song will be hit or not.

 Dataset used is dataset-from-10s.csv from kaggle : https://www.kaggle.com/datasets/theoverman/the-spotify-hit-predictor-dataset.
 ### Process for executing the code: